Principal Legal Officer (A/g)

 Sarah joined the ALRC in January 2020.
-As a Senior Legal Officer, Sarah supports the President and Commissioners by leading specific aspects of law reform inquiries.
+As a Principal Legal Officer (A/g), Sarah supports the President and Commissioners by leading the legal team for specific law reform inquiries.

 Sarah led the Judicial Impartiality Inquiry in 2020-21 and has worked on the following Inquiries: